Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 ANSWER
+Importance of issues and project boards on GitHub.
+1. Tracking Bugs: Issues allow developers to report and track bugs in the code.
+2. Managing Tasks: Issues can also be used to create tasks or to-do items.
+3. Discussion and Collaboration: Each issue has a space for comments, where team members can discuss solutions, share ideas, or ask questions making it easier to collaborate and ensure everyone understands the task.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?